 - Now the last dialog box asks us where we want our pivot tables in the same worksheet or another.
 We have to select New worksheet and then click on Finish.

-- On the right-hand side, we have pivot table fields, and on the left-hand side, we have our pivot table report to be made.
+- We have pivot table fields on the right-hand side, and on the left-hand side, we have our pivot table report to be made.

 The above pivot table shows which product made how many sales in which quarter.

 - If we want to check in the year 2017 what was the sales for the products we simply uncheck the year 2018 in the year tab.

 - Now we have the sales for the products in the year 2017.

 Basically, pivot tables are a powerful Excel tool that helps us summarize large amounts of data and saves us a lot of time.